diogro/damelo.net/content/project/selectiveSurfaces/index.md

 ---
 title: Selective surface plots
-summary: Visualizing the effect of genetic correlations on evolution
+summary: Visualizing the effect of genetic correlations on the response to selection
 tags:
 - r package
 - methods